chnm/thatcamp-org/wp-content/plugins/google-captcha/readme.txt

 Donate link: https://bestwebsoft.com/donate/
 Tags: anti-spam security, antispam, recaptcha, captcha, captha, Invisible reCaptcha, Invisible captcha, Invisibl reCaptcha, comment, cpatcha, google catcha, Invisible re captcha
 Requires at least: 3.9
-Tested up to: 4.8.2
+Tested up to: 4.9
-Stable tag: 1.32
+Stable tag: 1.33
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Protect WordPress website forms from spam entries with Google reCaptcha.
+Protect WordPress website forms from spam entries with Google reCAPTCHA.

 == Description ==

-Google Captcha (reCaptcha) plugin is an effective security solution that protects your WordPress website forms from spam entries while letting real people pass through with ease.
+Google Captcha (reCAPTCHA) plugin is an effective security solution that protects your WordPress website forms from spam entries while letting real people pass through with ease.
 It can be used for login, registration, password recovery, comments, popular contact forms, and other.

 Users are required to confirm that they are not a robot before the form can be submitted.
 It's easy for people and hard for bots.